 In late April/early May, the Nature Museum team typically begins surveys of the prairielands to find adult snakes that will lay eggs.
 The snakes tend to start nesting in the third or fourth week of June.
 Hatching generally starts in the third week of July and continues into mid-August.
 This is a very busy time for researchers, because nesting and hatching can occur throughout the time period.
 Researchers monitor wild nests every two to three days until the activity slows down in October.

 Smooth greensnakes protect the prairies by feeding on small leaf-eating insects, such as crickets and grasshoppers.
 By keeping these populations in balance, plants are healthier and thrive in the prairie.
 Other species in the ecosystem, including birds, rely on the smooth greensnake population as a food source.

 The snakes are, however, very picky about their weather and land conditions.
 As a result, land management for the species is a significant challenge.
 If conditions become too dry during nesting, eggs will shrivel up.
 If too large an area is burned at once, it may leave snakes with insufficient cover from predators.
 If an area becomes too overgrown with plants, basking and nesting sites become too shaded for the snakes.
 One technique conservationists use to maintain this balance is through controlled burns of prairie areas in a mosaic rotation.

 Meet the Expert

 Dr. Allison Sacerdote-Velat is the Curator of Herpetology at Chicago Academy of Sciences / Peggy Notebaert Nature Museum, conducting research focused on conservation and restoration of local reptiles and amphibians including the smooth greensnake and wood frog.
-Allison coordinates the Calling Frog Survey, a citizen science program that monitors amphibians across the Illinois region.
+Allison coordinates the Calling Frog Survey, a community science program that monitors amphibians across the Illinois region.